 Intermediate Grade Concerts and Primary Concerts – The RPO offers a series of five concerts each winter for 4th-6th graders and two concerts each spring for 1st-3rd graders.
 Each year, League volunteers escort over 15,000 children from the busses to their seats in Kodak Hall at Eastman Theatre, providing an opportunity to attend a world-class orchestral performance that many of the students might never experience otherwise.

 Young Artist Auditions (YAA) – The League organizes and hosts the prestigious Young Artist Auditions competition each March.
 High school students from nine counties compete for awards in the categories of male and female vocal, strings, piano, and instrumental.
 The first-place winners in the five categories audition before a panel of judges for a Special Award.
 The winner of the Special Award has the opportunity to audition at a later date for a performance with the RPO.
 The competition also awards two scholarships to high school seniors.
-Click here for more information on the 2015 Awards and winners.
+Click here for more information on the 2015 Awards, winners, and recital.

 Fundraisers – Every summer, the League hosts a one-day chartered motor coach trip to a matinee performance at the Glimmerglass Opera Theatre in Cooperstown, New York, followed by dinner.
 (Click here for information on the 2016 trip to Glimmerglass)